 The Faculty Development Committee administers four award programs that are intended to supplement sabbatic leave salary or to supplement grants received from an external agency to make possible a full-year leave of absence.
 Grants can also be made to support a semester of leave that is not in combination with a sabbatical.
-Information on the four awards programs can be found below.

 All tenured and tenure-track faculty members are eligible for leave support.